flowershow/flowershow-app/blog/how-to-publish-vault-quickly-and-easily.md

 https://www.youtube.com/watch?v=_2cwU6zwNWQ

-## Step 0: what the result will be
+## STEP 0: What the Result Will Be

-Before we start, this is my sample obsidian vault that I want to publish. and this is what it will look like in 2m online once i’ve published it with flowershow.
+Before we start, below is my sample Obsidian Vault that I want to publish and the following image is what it will look like in a couple minutes once I've published it online with Flowershow.

 <img width="1522" alt="image" src="https://github.com/user-attachments/assets/c7790fb4-4d12-42dc-955e-38f45fa41aed" />